codio-c5/C5-Development/.guides/content/Cryptographic-Hash-Functions--SHA-1-3ac5.md

 SHA-1
 Designed by NSA
 Published by NIST in 1993 as Federal Info.
 Processing Standard Theoretical attacks developed for SHA1 in 2005 suggested the algorithm may not be secure enough for ongoing use.

+**In the news:**  H
+More information on SHA-1 can be found at https://en.wikipedia.org/wiki/SHA-1.

 SHA-2
 Also designed by NSA